ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab08.md

 You **MUST** use a recursive function to build this program and you may **not** use built-in C++ functions that we have NOT discussed in lecture.

 ---
-<h3>CHOOSE.CPP</h3>
+## Program to determine the possible number of combinations
-The formula for computing the number of ways of choosing r different things from a set of n things is the following:
+Open a file named choose.cpp.
+Write a program to determine the number of ways to choose 'r' different things from a set of 'n' things.
+The formula for determining this is the following:

 *C(n, r) = n! / (r! · (n – r)!)*